New Jersey Criminal Defense Lawyers

 Texts, Emails, and Social Media Posts – The Admissibility of Digital Communications and Social Media Posts in the Courtroom

-What to Know about Digital Messaging, Social Media, Investigations, and Litigation By Eric Marcy, Esq.
-Whether the matter is a criminal investigation, criminal prosecution, civil action, and/or family law case, digital communications, texts, emails, and social media posts are fertile and increasingly common sources of evidence in investigations and litigation.
-Digital communications such as texts, …
+What to Know about Digital Messaging, Social Media, Investigations, and Litigation Whether the matter is a criminal investigation, criminal prosecution, civil action, and/or family law case, digital communications, texts, emails, and social media posts are fertile and increasingly common sources of evidence in investigations and litigation.
+Digital communications such as texts, emails, and social media…

-By Eric Marcy, Esq.
 There are no secrets on the internet.
 Today, people willingly post the most personal and sometimes embarrassing information about themselves, their families, their friends, and believe it or not, even their co-conspirators.
-If the Government was involved in investigating and compiling the detailed information that people willingly disclose, it would be …
+If the Government was involved in investigating and compiling the detailed information that people willingly disclose, it would be accused of invading privacy…

 Factors that Matter in Applications for Relief from Megan’s Law Registration, Community Notification, and Supervision